Study Shows Benefit of Eccentric Strengthening Exercise for Plantar Fasciitis Treatment

 - Every heel-rise consists of a three second concentric phase (going up) and a three second eccentric phase (coming down) with a 2 second isometric phase (pause at the top of the exercise).

-- Start at 12 repetition maximum for three sets.
+- Start at twelve repetition maximum for three sets.

-- After four weeks, perform 8RM and perform five sets.
+- After four weeks, perform eight reps and perform five sets.
 Keep adding books to the backpack as you become stronger.

 Video: How to Perform High Load Strengthening of the Plantar Fascia